joko100200/2dInducedMetric/README.md

    1. uv.out: Which is the 2d flat mesh with each row being a point where the two columns are (u,v) <br/>
    2. xyzuv.out: Which is the uv.out mesh once it has been through the parameterization defined in xyz.f95 his file is organized with each row being a single point and each colunm (x,y,z)  <br/>
    3. connections.out: This file stores the numerical values of connection which there are ofcourse in 2d are 6 unique components.
 Each row is a single point in space and the colunms are (111,112/121,122,211,212/221,222) <br/>
-   4. metric.out This file sotres the numerical values of the metric and inverse metric at every point on the mesh<br/><br/>
+   4. metric.out This file sotres the numerical values of the metric and inverse metric at every point on the mesh where the colunms are (11,12/21,22,inv11,inv12/21,inv22)<br/><br/>

  Then to see the graph of both the 2d->3dmesh and the geodesic solution you will need to run gnuplot and the type in: set ticslevel 0